9 Things Eye Experts Won’t Tell You About Glasses

 Some extras are worth it

 UV rays, glare, eye fatigue, and harmful blue light are challenges our eyes face daily, but there are lenses that protect against them without the need for sunglasses.
-For example, Transitions® lenses continuously adapt to changing light, helping protect your eyes from all three challenges.
+For example, transitions lenses continuously adapt to changing light, helping protect your eyes from all three challenges.
 They block 100 percent of the sun’s UVA/UVB rays and reduce harsh glare.
 The lenses also filter harmful blue light from cell phones, laptops, and LED and fluorescent lights.
-Tim Gunn, Project Runway style guru, is “wowed” by the lenses, which he adds to all his pairs of glasses.
-“The transition is seamless—and I know I’m protected,” he told Reader’s Digest.
+Tim Gunn, the style guru formerly on Project Runway, is “wowed” by the lenses, which he adds to all his pairs of glasses.
+“The transition is seamless—and I know I’m protected,” he says.
 He particularly appreciates avoiding the nuisance of switching to sunglasses every time he heads outdoors.
-Transitions now has several types of lenses, including ones specifically for driving and for extreme outdoor activities.
+Transitions offers several types of lenses, including ones specifically for driving and for extreme outdoor activities.

 Your Rx could change in a matter of months